yedaysal/cybersift-assignment/infrastructure/terraform/aws/README.md

 terraform plan
 ```

-6. To execute the actions proposed in the Terraform plan, run the `terraform apply`command and provide `yes` input when prompted:
+6. To execute the actions proposed in the Terraform plan, run the `terraform apply`command and provide `yes` input when prompted (or use `terraform apply -auto-approve` instead of `terraform apply`):

 ```console
 terraform apply